An Interview with Ford's Theatre Director of Artistic Programming: José Carrasquillo

 Personally, I believe that his legacy is more relevant today than ever before.
 Though we live in polarizing times, we can look to Lincoln and his fervent belief in the United States: a country more united by our commonalities than divided by differences.

-Anali Alegria is Communications Associate at Ford’s Theatre.
+Anali Alegria is former Communications Associate at Ford’s Theatre.